-Oily fish has been linked to many health benefits, including a lower risk of heart disease, improved mental ability, and protection from cancer, alcohol-related dementia, and rheumatoid arthritis.
+Oily fish is associated with various health benefits, including a lower risk of heart disease, improved mental ability, and protection from cancer.

 Fish oil contains the two fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These are believed to benefit the cardiovascular system.